If there's one thing that drives me over the top bonkers, it's when I 'm disorganized and feel like I'm wasting time.

 3. Use a planner.

-(Yep, that's one of the planners I designed specifically for bloggers and online course creators which you can check out right here!)
+(Yep, that's one of the planners I designed specifically for online business owners which you can check out right here!)

 While everyone uses planners differently, I like to get pretty in depth with mine.
 I few things I do are:

 - Color code.
 I know, I'm such a nerd.
 But color coding is so much fun- even my CLOSET is color coded!
 (Did I really just type that out?)
 But well, it is.
 Everything to do with my email marketing is orange, everything like live broadcasts are in blue, business tasks are in black, fun things (like coffee dates with friends,) are in purple, etc. Why the heck bother color coding?
 Because it allows me to see with a quick glance what types of things need to get done, what I'm spending my time on, etc. Try it, I swear you'll love it and never go back, hehe. :P

 - Weekly & monthly overviews.
 At the beginning of each month I'll write down goals for that month then I'll break those goals down into actionable steps over the weeks.
 It's super satisfying and is really important in making sure that you're taking the necessary steps to getting what you want accomplished, well ... accomplished!

 If you're struggling to stay afloat with your blog or business, make keeping up with your planner and finding a schedule that works for you a priority.
 Plan specific tasks and to-do's out ahead of time so you're not left feeling like you're caught inside a tornado of swirling stress and endless tasks!
 (Nice picture eh?)

 4. Block out your time.